OpenDataDayZurich2016/visualization_delays/readme.txt

 2.05.2017 Update readme files and add QGIS PNG files.

+3.05.2017 Update ready files, add scale bar to map widgets and replace all

 Files with .np.html can be imported into RStudio for further work

 The raw delay data are available [here](https://data.stadt-zuerich.ch/dataset?sort=score+desc%2C+metadata_modified+desc&tags=vbz)